Every Child Can! Guidelines

 Sponsor/Host

 The organization, school, program, workshop or institute offering the course is normally the “sponsor.”
 The agency providing space/venue for the course may be considered the “host.”
-A Trainer licensed to teach ECC may offer the course in his/her home program or studio as an apprenticeship; in such situations, the Trainer is considered the sponsor and the host.
+A Trainer licensed to teach ECC may offer the course in his/her home program or studio; in such situations, the Trainer is considered the sponsor and the host.
 The SAA itself may also choose to sponsor the course.

 Budgeting for the Course